shkumat/mgb_ErcExporter/README.md

 # mgb_ErcExporter
-Program creates of datafiles for the ERC
+This program creates datafiles for the "ÅÐÖ".
+It depends on the "MyTypes" class-library.